 vsync as subcommand.

-A library (vomit-sync) and tool for IMAP-to-maildir synnchronization.
-Intended to (soon) be an alternative to isync/mbsync, offline-imap, and friends.
+A library (vomit-sync) and tool for IMAP-to-maildir synchronization.
+This stand-alone version is intended to be an alternative to isync/mbsync, offline-imap, and friends.

 Please send patches to the vomit mailing list.